rezazamani2329/UC-Berkeley--AIML-EDA-and-feature-engineering-/README.md

 - Coupons Accepted by group three is 73.3 percent

 ### Independent Investigation
-Using the bar coupon example as motivation, you are to explore one of the other coupon groups and try to determine the characteristics of passengers who accept the coupons.
+-Using the bar coupon example as motivation, you are to explore one of the other coupon groups and try to determine the characteristics of passengers who accept the coupons.
 -we chose Coffe House as it has the highest acceptance
 - Ressults for accepting the coupon of coffe house by drivers:
 - diver with lower than 25000 have the highe probability to accept